NU-Digital-Cultures/Trout/README.md

 - student grassroot campaigns
 ## The Student Housing Crisis
 Student maintenance loans are falling short of their function to support student living, with the loan being "almost entirely wiped out by rent alone" (Weale, 2023).

-# 3. Existing Projects

-# 4. TenantTalk's Framing Devices
--application of and developed an understanding of critical theories and concepts
 <br>

 # 5. Project Design Process and Reflections